DBZ (meteorology)

-dBZ stands for decibel relative to Z. It is a logarithmic dimensionless technical unit used in radar, mostly in weather radar, to compare the equivalent reflectivity factor (Z) of a remote object (in mm6 per m3) to the return of a droplet of rain with a diameter of 1 mm (1 mm6 per m3).
+dBZ is a logarithmic dimensionless technical unit used in radar.
+It is mostly used in weather radar, to compare the equivalent reflectivity factor (Z) of a remote object (in mm6 per m3) to the return of a droplet of rain with a diameter of 1 mm (1 mm6 per m3).
 It is proportional to the number of drops per unit volume and the sixth power of drops' diameter and is thus used to estimate the rain or snow intensity.
 With other variables analyzed from the radar returns it helps to determine the type of precipitation.
 Both the radar reflectivity factor and its logarithmic version are commonly referred to as reflectivity when the context is clear.
 In short, the higher the dBZ value, the more likely it is for severe weather to occur in the form of precipitation.

 Values above 20 dBZ usually indicate falling precipitation.

 Principle

 The radar reflectivity factor (Z) of precipitation is dependent on the number (N0) and size (D) of reflectors (hydrometeors), which includes rain, snow, graupel, and hail.
 Very sensitive radars can also measure the reflectivity of cloud drops and ice.
 For an exponential distribution of reflectors, Z is expressed by:

 As rain droplets have a diameter on the order of 1 millimetre, Z is in mm6m−3 (μm3).
 By dividing Z with the equivalent return of a 1 mm drop in a volume of a meter cube (Z0) and using the logarithm of the result (because the values vary greatly from drizzle to hail), one obtains the logarithmic reflectivity LZ, in dBZ: